vitejs/vite/docs/config/index.md

 ### build.manifest

-- **Type:** `boolean`
+- **Type:** `boolean | string`
 - **Default:** `false`
 - **Related:** [Backend Integration](/guide/backend-integration)

   When set to `true`, the build will also generate a `manifest.json` file that contains a mapping of non-hashed asset filenames to their hashed versions, which can then be used by a server framework to render the correct asset links.
+When the value is a string, it will be used as the manifest file name.

 ### build.ssrManifest

-- **Type:** `boolean`
+- **Type:** `boolean | string`
 - **Default:** `false`
 - **Related:** [Server-Side Rendering](/guide/ssr)

   When set to `true`, the build will also generate a SSR manifest for determining style links and asset preload directives in production.
+When the value is a string, it will be used as the manifest file name.

 ### build.ssr